CGJennings/se3docs/docs/dm-code-editor.md

 ### Abbreviations

 [Abbreviations](um-gc-abbreviations.md ) are short letter patterns you type in and then expand into longer text sequences by typing <kbd>Tab</kbd>.
-For example, in script code files you can type <kbd>f</kbd> <kbd>n</kbd> <kbd>Tab</kbd> to insert the skeleton of a new function definition.
+For example, in script code files you can type `fn` <kbd>Tab</kbd> to insert the skeleton of a new function definition.
 The available abbreviations match the type of file you are editing, and you can add new abbreviations of your own.

 To *edit the abbreviations used in the code editor*, choose **Source/Abbreviations**.